dapr/quickstarts/conversation/go/http/README.md

 # Dapr Conversation

-In this quickstart, you'll send an input to a Large Language Model (LLM) using Dapr's Conversation API.
+In this quickstart, you'll send an input to a mock Large Language Model (LLM) using Dapr's Conversation API.
 This API is responsible for providing one consistent API entry point to talk to underlying LLM providers.

 Visit [this](https://v1-15.docs.dapr.io/developing-applications/building-blocks/conversation/conversation-overview/) link for more information about Dapr and the Conversation API.